Message to Altair: Search for a response

-Altair is approximately 17 light-years away, so the message would have arrived around 2000.
+Altair is approximately 17 light-years away, so the message would have arrived around the year 2000.
 Hirabayashi said that while the possibility is not high, if Altair has intelligent life, we could expect a reply from 2017 at the earliest.

-In 2023, Shinya Narusawa, who had communicated with Morimoto before his death, asked the Japan Aerospace Exploration Agency (JAXA) for cooperation in looking for any potential reply from Altair.
-The radio antenna at Usuda Space Observatory observed Altair for an hour at 10 p.m. on August 22nd.
-This also fell on the day of the Japanese festival of Tanabata - legend states that it is the only day of the year that deities Orihime and Hikoboshi (represented by Vega and Altair respectively) are allowed to meet each other.
+In 2023, Shinya Narusawa, who had known Morimoto before his death, asked the Japan Aerospace Exploration Agency (JAXA) for cooperation in looking for any potential reply from Altair.
+The radio antenna at Usuda Space Observatory observed Altair for an hour at 10 p.m. on August 22, 2023.
+This also fell on Tanabata according to old calendar – legend states that it is the only day of the year that deities Orihime and Hikoboshi (represented by Vega and Altair respectively) are allowed to meet each other.
 Narusawa aims to continue his observations by collaborating with other research institutions.